 Political figures who play a crucial role in Monday’s elections.

-Al Jazeera’s Kamal Hyder said from Lahore that while many people stayed away due to fears over security, especially in urban areas, there was relative calm in the countryside.
+Al Jazeera’s Kamal Hyder in Lahore said that while many people were staying away due to fears over security, especially in urban areas, there was relative calm in rural areas.

 |Pakistan vote: At a glance|